Hosts that send flow data to Kentik do so via kprobe host agent software. The use of kprobe with Kentik is covered in the following topics:

-- On the Add Device page of the Kentik portal (see Adding a Device).
+- On the Add Device page of the Kentik portal (see Add a Device).

 - Using the Device Create call from the Device API in V5 Admin APIs.

-Registering a host in Kentik involves specifying the fields that are described in the KB topic Device Admin Dialogs.
+Registering a host in Kentik involves specifying the fields that are described in the KB topic Device Settings Dialog.
 The following information about specific fields will help ensure correct registration of a kprobe host:

 - Device IP(s): Enter the IP address of the host that will be sending data.
 This can be either public or private.
 If the device has multiple IPs you can choose any of them.